 Snowshoeing in the Canadian Rockies for more advanced snowshoers.

 The Government of Alberta publishes a comprehensive and helpful brochure/pamphlet titled: Kananaskis Country Snowshoe Trails which includes a map.
 Kananaskis Country Visitor Centres have them as long as supplies last.
 You can also pick up a copy at Norseman XC Ski, Hike and Climb Shop free of charge.

 There are many hiking clubs and organizations in Calgary which offer winter snowshoe trips for all age groups.
 Group or individual snowshoe courses and guided snowshoe trips with equipment rental, if required, are offered by several venues including those offered by the long-established University of Calgary Outdoor Centre.
 I highly recommend you check it out.
 Consider taking a course if you are new to the sport.
 It is easy to learn but a few pointers will help.
 The initiative may change your life in a very positive way.
-It is absolutely amazing what an outdoor winter day in the mountains can do for my disposition.
+It is absolutely amazing what an outdoor winter day in the mountains can do for the disposition.